dell/csm-docs/content/v2/observability/deployment/online.md

     - The default `values.yaml` is configured to deploy the CSM for Observability Topology service on install.
     - If CSM for Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.
     - If CSM for Authorization is enabled for CSI PowerScale, the `karaviMetricsPowerscale.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.
-    - If CSM for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowermax.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.
+    - If CSM for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowerMax.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.

+    ```bash

+    ./karavi-observability-install.sh install --namespace [CSM_NAMESPACE] --values myvalues.yaml
     ```
-    [user@system /home/user/karavi-observability/installer]# ./karavi-observability-install.sh install --namespace [CSM_NAMESPACE] --values myvalues.yaml
+    ```
     ---------------------------------------------------------------------------------
     > Installing Karavi Observability in namespace karavi on 1.21
     ---------------------------------------------------------------------------------